 As yet it’s unclear how coronavirus restrictions impact production schedules.
 While shooting is likely to be a bit slower than usual, the show established a pipeline for working remotely on a third season that wrapped days before North American lockdowns kicked in.

 Composer Jeff Russo sent microphones to the members of his orchestra so they could record individually; actors received motion capture equipment so they could complete their performances in homemade studios; and editors and effects artists worked remotely.
 “Our editors, miraculously and heroically, took their editing bays into their living rooms,” Alex Kurtzman, executive producer and overseer of Star Trek’s current raft of TV shows, told IndieWire.
 “We also scored the entire season, mixed the entire season, color-timed the entire season, all from [a] laptop.”

 Expect the process to be further refined on Star Trek: Discovery season 4, especially with reports from Space.com that the show will make use of the groundbreaking augmented reality LED screens pioneered by The Mandalorian.
 Suddenly the fact that travel for location filming is off the table doesn’t seem quite so much of a problem…

 Cut to the chase

 - What is it?
 The fourth season of Star Trek: Discovery, the sixth live-action TV series based in the future Gene Roddenberry created in the 1960s.

 - Where can I watch it?
-Star Trek: Discovery season 4 will be available to watch on CBS Access in the US – though by the time you watch it, it’ll have been rebranded as Paramount Plus.
+Star Trek: Discovery season 4 will be available on Paramount Plus which used to be called CBS Access.
 In other territories, it should be available on Netflix.